 - You cannot be fired

-Once you report an OSHA violation, it will be reviewed and prioritised.
-Then OSHA will decide whether it’s best to conduct an off-site investigation or an on-site inspection.
+Once you report an OSHA violation, it will be reviewed and prioritized.
+Then, OSHA will decide whether it’s best to conduct an off-site investigation or an on-site inspection.

 Low priority complaints usually result in an off-site investigation.
 OSHA will call your employer and describe the alleged safety hazards.
 Then they will follow up with your employer via a letter or fax.